mxenabled/mx-platform-go/docs/InstitutionResponse.md

 `func (o *InstitutionResponse) UnsetSupportsTransactionHistory()`

 UnsetSupportsTransactionHistory ensures that no value is present for SupportsTransactionHistory, not even an explicit nil
+### GetTroubleSigningInUrl

+`func (o *InstitutionResponse) GetTroubleSigningInUrl() string`

+GetTroubleSigningInUrl returns the TroubleSigningInUrl field if non-nil, zero value otherwise.

+### GetTroubleSigningInUrlOk

+`func (o *InstitutionResponse) GetTroubleSigningInUrlOk() (*string, bool)`

+GetTroubleSigningInUrlOk returns a tuple with the TroubleSigningInUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTroubleSigningInUrl

+`func (o *InstitutionResponse) SetTroubleSigningInUrl(v string)`

+SetTroubleSigningInUrl sets TroubleSigningInUrl field to given value.

+### HasTroubleSigningInUrl

+`func (o *InstitutionResponse) HasTroubleSigningInUrl() bool`

+HasTroubleSigningInUrl returns a boolean if a field has been set.

+### SetTroubleSigningInUrlNil

+`func (o *InstitutionResponse) SetTroubleSigningInUrlNil(b bool)`

+ SetTroubleSigningInUrlNil sets the value for TroubleSigningInUrl to be an explicit nil

+### UnsetTroubleSigningInUrl
+`func (o *InstitutionResponse) UnsetTroubleSigningInUrl()`

+UnsetTroubleSigningInUrl ensures that no value is present for TroubleSigningInUrl, not even an explicit nil
 ### GetUrl

 `func (o *InstitutionResponse) GetUrl() string`